 If you’ve been charged with a DUI third offense, the same rights that applied to your first and second DUI still apply, meaning that your attorney may be able to challenge your DUI on the grounds that the arresting officer lacked probable cause to stop you and that the evidence against you should, therefore, be deemed inadmissible.
 If your attorney is successful in doing so, he may be able to have the charges against you dropped or negotiate a favorable plea deal for you.
 Successfully challenging the stop is critical because, if successful, the prosecution cannot use the evidence it collected against you, which usually puts a big dent in the prosecution’s case.
 When this occurs, the prosecution will either dismiss the case, or it may be willing to give you a good plea deal.

-If you or a loved has been charged with or is being investigated for drunk driving, DWI, DUI, or marijuana DUI, you should contact Southern California and Los Angeles DUI attorney at The H Law Group to represent you.
+If you or a loved one has been charged with or is being investigated for drunk driving, DWI, DUI, or marijuana DUI, you should contact Southern California and Los Angeles DUI attorneys at The H Law Group to represent you.
 Our attorneys are experienced and will guide throughout the criminal process.
 You can call us at 1-310-742-8801.